-Once the seed starts to germinate and grow, you can plant the entire shell into the soil.
+Once the seed starts to germinate and grow, you can plant the entire shell in the soil.
 The shell may also help provide additional nutrients to the plant.

 - Save your eggshells.
 Rinse them, so they won’t become sticky or smelly.

-- Add the seeds to the soil and slightly push down just until it covers fully the seeds.
+- Add the seeds to the soil and slightly push down until it covers the seeds fully.
 Make sure you don’t push them too deep.
 Otherwise, it will take longer for your seedlings to germinate.

 - If you really want to give your seeds a jump start, place the eggshells in plastic egg cartons, which act as mini-greenhouses, and put the lid on.
 Once your seeds sprout, remove the lid so mold does not develop.

 - Put them in a sunny window and enjoy watching them grow.

 What Is a Greenhouse?
 It is a structure that can help protect plants from environmental elements and regulate warm temperatures.

 If your weather is ready for planting, then put the plant into the soil, eggshell, and all!

 - Paper egg carton

 Note: You can use the dimples within the egg cartons as individual seed-starter pots.